MozillaSecurity/site-scout/README.md

 [![PyPI](https://img.shields.io/pypi/v/site-scout)](https://pypi.org/project/site-scout)

 Site Scout is a tool that can identify and report issues that are triggered in the wild.
-A URL or a collection of URLs to visit must be provided.
-The collection is iterated over and each URL is visited.
+A URL or a collection of URLs must be provided.
 All results are collected and reported.

-The primary goal is to locate issues such as crashes, assertion failures and other issues detected by AddressSanitizer, UndefinedBehaviourSanitizer and ThreadSanitizer.
+The primary goal is to find issues such as crashes, assertion failures and other issues detected by AddressSanitizer, UndefinedBehaviourSanitizer and ThreadSanitizer.

 Installation